inveniosoftware/docs-invenio-rdm/docs/develop/architecture/requests.md

 **Scope**

-The guide provides a high-level architectual overivew of the requests module InvenioRDM.
+The guide provides a high-level architectural overview of the requests module InvenioRDM.
-Requests are considered part of the service layer in the software architecture.
+Requests are considered part of the service layer in the [software architecture](software.md).

 ## Purpose